 In programs with good culture, they will probably see scores of 0 and 1.
 In programs with resistance, you are more likely to see scores of 3 and 4.
-Only programs who greatly struggle with resistance will see a score of 5.
+Only programs that greatly struggle with resistance will see a score of 5.

 4 – Estimate How Well Employees Report Issues

 How well employees report issues is an excellent way to assess resistance to your SMS.
-Simply put, when employees are actively reporting mandatory and voluntary issues, it indicates low resistance among front line employees.
+Simply put, when employees are actively reporting mandatory and voluntary issues, it indicates low resistance among front-line employees.

 - Review reported issues from past 6 months;

-- Consider how well reported issues reflect:
+- Consider how well-reported issues reflect:

 - Mandatory issues, and